directus/directus/docs/configuration/data-flows/data-flows.md

 object.
 As you are configuring your Data Flow, you are able to access the entire Flow Object, as well as the nested Objects generated in each previous Operation.

-- <!--What is the variable to access the whole flow object?.-->
+- <!-- What is the variable to access the whole flow object? -->
-- `$trigger` - Returns data produced
+- `$trigger` - Returns data produced from the trigger
 - `{{some_operation__key}}` — Allows access to the nested JSON object produced by an Operation with key `{{some_operation_key}}`.